Battle of Cockle Creek: Background

-United States Secretary of the Navy Gideon Welles jumped to his feet: "If no action is pending then Stringham will be replaced."
 General Winfield Scott suggested that the United States Army send several thousand troops immediately for the relief of Chincoteague.
 On September 19, Captain Louis M. Goldsborough relieved Stringham as flag officer.

 Battle

 On the evening of September 28, eight small boats were spotted rowing toward Chincoteague Inlet from the mainland.
 An alarm bell was rung in front of W.H.
 Watson and Company warehouse, and 94 armed men from Chincoteague responded, taking up positions along their warehouses and docks.
 It soon became clear that the boats were not attacking Chincoteague, but marking the channel with lanterns, so two sloops and a large schooner could enter the inlet.